LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/structured-content-for-messaging-user-guide.md

   3. Integrate your data model to benefit from full and detailed reporting, enabling you to assess the impact of structured content usage.

 {: .notice}
 For detailed reporting on consumer interactions with structured content on your messaging channels, please contact your LivePerson account team.
-All the steps mentioned above are covered in detail on the [Developer's Community](https://developers.liveperson.com/rich-messaging-structured-content-overview.html).
+All the steps mentioned above are covered in detail on the [Developer Center](https://developers.liveperson.com/rich-messaging-structured-content-overview.html).

 ## Notes